crupert14/neural-network-python/references/NeuronBasics.md

 ## `bias`
 Bias is a **singular constant** associated with a neuron.
-Bias offsets the final output value
+Bias offsets the final output value.
+Typically initialized as 0

 > Every neuron has its own unique **bias**.